 There are still many things you can do safely before he's fully vaccinated.

-For example, carry him in your arms and take him to the garden center, the local market, or a supermarket car park.
+For example, carry him in your arms and take him to the garden centre, the local market, or a supermarket car park.
 Find a place to sit and simply let him watch and listen to the sound of cars, people, supermarket trolleys, market traders and anything else that's going on.

 If it's safe to do so, stand at a busy crossroads, or by traffic lights, or simply stand at the edge of a busy road and let him watch and listen to the traffic, keep a tight hold on him though!